Networks

 Networks represent the method of communication used with the NPA for the practice of pharmacy.

 NPA Networks are free for members to join, and you can participate in as many networks as you'd like.
-Our Networks cover an array of pharmacy areas such as compounding, chains, and long-term care, among others.
-Joining a network will allow you to expand your professional network and stay up to date on the latest developments in that area.
+Our Networks cover various pharmacy areas such as compounding, chains, and long-term care.
+Joining a network will allow you to expand your professional network and stay current on the latest developments in that area.

 Academia Network

-The NPA Academia Network is specifically suited for pharmacists involved in educating the next generation of pharmacists.
-The network works to address the needs of the faculty of Nebraska’s two pharmacy schools.
+The NPA Academia Network is suited explicitly for pharmacists involved in educating the next generation of pharmacists.
+The network addresses the faculty needs of Nebraska’s two schools of pharmacy.
 This may include addressing not only issues that affect faculty members but also those that affect our students and the future practice of pharmacy.

 Ambulatory Care Network

-Ambulatory care pharmacy practice is a rapidly expanding opportunity for pharmacists to ensure safe, effective, affordable medication therapies.
-Focused on patient-centered services, collaboration with healthcare teams, and the promotion of optimal medication management, this approach helps improve access to healthcare, enhance medication adherence, and support the management of chronic conditions in the community.
-The NPA Ambulatory Care Network is targeted to pharmacists providing pharmaceutical services in the clinic setting outside the hospital or community pharmacy.
-The Network helps ambulatory care pharmacists stay up to date with clinical practices through educational programming and connect with others to enhance pharmacy practice in the ambulatory care setting.
+Ambulatory care pharmacy practice is a rapidly expanding opportunity for pharmacists to ensure safe, effective, and affordable medication therapies.
+Focused on patient-centered services, collaboration with healthcare teams, and promotion of optimal medication management, this approach helps improve access to healthcare, enhance medication adherence, and support the management of chronic conditions in the community.
+The NPA Ambulatory Care Network is targeted at pharmacists who provide pharmaceutical services in clinic settings outside hospitals or community pharmacies.
+The Network helps ambulatory care pharmacists stay updated with clinical practices through educational programming and connects with others to enhance pharmacy practice in the ambulatory care setting.

-Network Chair, Allyson Helms, PharmD, BCPS, BCACP, MS HSPA
+Network Chair, Allyson Helms, PharmD, RP, BCPS, BCACP, MS HSPA

 Chain Network